EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ## Summary

-The previous estimates of typical message sizes are summarized in {{fig-summary}}.
+The previous examples of typical message sizes are summarized in {{fig-summary}}.

 ~~~~~~~~~~~~~~~~~~~~~~~
 =====================================================================